What Languages are Spoken in China?

 1. The Tai-Kadai (Kra-Dai) language family

 Several ethnic minority groups living in southern China speak languages that belong to the Tai-Kadai family.
-These ethnic groups include the Li, the Zhuang, the Dai, the Dong and the Bouyei.
+These ethnic groups include the Li, the Dai, the Dong and the Bouyei.
+Languages in this family are also spoken by the Zhuang, many of whom live in Guilin and nearby Longsheng.
 Other speakers of languages in this family can be found in Southeast Asia and Northeastern India.

 2. The Hmong-Mien language family